CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 3. **Request More Memory**:

-   - Modify your job submission script or cluster configuration to request nodes with larger memory.
+   - You can modify your **data pipeline** or **inference** job submission script or cluster configuration to request nodes with higher memory capacity.

    - For example, in the `af3-slurm-deployment.yaml` file, if the `inference_g2_partition` memory value is currently set to `46`, you can increase it to `50` to request more memory: